 “Many times I have been in the jaws of death, starving, footsore, and weary; for days and days I had no food, and often could walk no further; I would sink down under a tree, and life would seem to be ebbing away.
 I could not speak, I could scarcely think, but at last the mind reverted to the idea: “I have no fear nor death; never was I born, never did I die; I never hunger or thirst.
 I am It!
 I am It!

 He began accepting disciples, and in 1893, accepted an invitation to speak at the World Parliament of Religions in Chicago.
 He set sail from Bombay in May, sailing first to Japan and then on to the United States.
 He set sail with little money and few contacts.
 But, helped by Professor John Wright of Harvard University and others, Vivekananda arrived in Chicago as a representative of the Hindu religion.

 World Parliament of Religions

-On September 11th, 1893, Vivekananda gave a short speech at the opening day of the conference.
-After getting up on the stage, Vivekananda bowed to Saraswati (the goddess of learning), then Vivekananda began with the greeting “Sisters and Brothers of America!” – Something in Vivekananda’s address and persona, caused the crowd of seven thousand to stand in ovation for two minutes, before he continued his speech.
+On September 11th, 1893, Vivekananda gave a short speech on the opening day of the conference.
+After getting up on the stage, Vivekananda bowed to Saraswati (the goddess of learning), then Vivekananda began with the greeting “Sisters and Brothers of America!” – Something in Vivekananda’s address and persona, caused the crowd of seven thousand to stand in ovation for two minutes before he continued his speech.

 “It fills my heart with joy unspeakable to rise in response to the warm and cordial welcome which you have given us.
 I thank you in name of the most ancient order of monks in the world; I thank you in the name of the mother of religions; and I thank you in the name of millions and millions of Hindu people of all classes and sects.”